briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     or obstruct a law enforcement officer who is being assisted by a police dog or horse, in a manner that does any of the following:

-        1. _(A)_ Inhibits or restricts the law enforcement officer’s control of the police dog or horse;
+        1. _(A)_ Inhibits or restricts the law enforcement officer's control of the police dog or horse;

         2. _(B)_ Deprives the law enforcement officer of control of the police